tmcglynn01/disinformation/README.md

 [25] "collective-evolution.com"
 ```

 Yes, you could make an argument for *some* of these. **Categorization was based on editorialization of common narratives pushed in disinformation operations**.
-No, I don't care if you feel I'm biased against conservatives.
 A "news website" consisting only of stories on Hunter Biden and indistinguishable from a Tabloid for Men<sup>TM</sup> is **not a news website**.
-And if your stories are repeatedly connected with known IO narratives then the site loses the benefit of the doubt.
+And if the stories are repeatedly connected with known IO narratives then the site loses the benefit of the doubt.

 ## Solution
 The purpose of this project is to explore the implementation of a supervised binary classification algorithm to find whether a given URL could be part of a disinformation campaign.
 This is a partial solution to the problem because it really only goes part of the way.
 It could be further implemented for a more complete solution, such as a publicly available reporting application, trust scores from visitors, *etc.*.
 All of this could be used to detect, track, and deter campaigns by making its results public, its data sources, and determinations transparent, and by supplying a ledger of actions taken by domain registrars in deterrence of propaganda online.